Restaurants in Atlanta

 Ann's Snack Bar

-Burger aficionados will literally have their hands full on Ann's famous Ghetto Burger, a monstrous pile of ingredients consistently chosen as the best burger in all of America.
-Ann's Snack Bar churns out delicious fast food treats to locals and the lucky few out-of-towners who catch wind of her fryer.
-Its all made to go as the small establishment can't fit more than a few patrons at a time.
+Burger aficionados will literally have their hands full on Ann's famous Ghetto Burger, a monstrous pile of ingredients culminating in the award winning 'Hood" Burger.
+Consistently chosen as the best burgers in all of America, Ann's Snack Bar churns out delicious fast food treats to locals and the lucky few out-of-towners who catch wind of her fryer.
+This small establishment is well worth a visit.
 Monday through Saturday 11am to 7pm.

 Address: 1615 Memorial Drive